pymupdf/PyMuPDF/docs/rag.rst

 There are a few well known :title:`LLM` solutions which have their own interfaces with |PyMuPDF| - it is a fast growing area, so please let us know if you discover any more!

-If you need to export to :title:`Markdown`:
+If you need to export to :title:`Markdown` or obtain a :title:`LlamaIndex` Document from a file:

 .. raw:: html